Scaarus/nativedb/physics/AttachEntitiesToRope.md

 Attach two entities to a rope.
 Entities need to be physical.

-Pass 0 to componentPartA and componentPartB if no parts exist or want to attach the rope to the main objectpart
+Pass 0 to componentPartA and componentPartB if no parts exist or want to attach the rope to the main object/part